 The pain of the inside of the abdomen or the outer muscle wall, ranging from mild and temporary to severe and requiring emergency treatment.
 Abdominal pain can have causes that are not for an underlying disease.
 Examples include constipation, wind, overeating, stress, or muscle stress.

-• Abdominal pain refers to cramping, dull ache, or a sharp, burning, or twisting pain in the tummy (abdomen).
+• Abdominal pain refers to cramping, dull ache, or sharp, burning, or twisting pain in the tummy (abdomen).
 Abdominal pain is also called stomach, belly, gut, or stomach pain.

-• The abdomen contains the major organs such as the stomach, large and small intestines, appendix, gallbladder, spleen, kidneys, and pancreas.
+• The abdomen contains major organs such as the stomach, large and small intestines, appendix, gallbladder, spleen, kidneys, and pancreas.
 The largest artery and vein in the body are also in the abdomen.

-• Localized pain is defined in one area of the abdomen.
+• Localized pain is defined as pain in one area of the abdomen.
 This type of pain is usually caused by a problem in a particular organ.
 Stomach ulcers (open sores on the inner lining of the abdomen) are the most common cause of localized pain.

 • Cramping-like pain may be associated with diarrhea, constipation, bloating, or gas.
 In women, it can be connected with menstruation, miscarriage, or reproductive complications.
-This pain comes and goes, and may go away on its own without treatment.
+This pain comes and goes and may go away on its own without treatment.

 Abdominal pain can be caused by many conditions.
 However, the major causes are infection, abnormal growths, inflammation, blockage, and intestinal disturbances.